 - An ecommerce company needs to find the audience for their products, pretty straight forward it seems.
 But even here there may be direct to consumer, reselling brands, or a marketplace model.

 - An event coordinator needs new events to help organise, this can be either directly for companies, through an event organising company or creating events and acquiring the vistors.

-- An affiliate company needs to find the right programs partners, get approved as an affiliate and manage that relationship.
+- An affiliate company must find the right program partners, get approved as an affiliate, and manage that relationship.
 But that is the supply part.
 The actual clients are the ones that buy the products.
 These companies are also using affiliate tracking strategies to measure the results of their campaign.